What are the best VPNs of 2019?

 Of course, let’s not forget about streaming, geo-restrictions and censorship issues – these are ongoing issues that the top VPNs are already dealing with.

 Perhaps it all comes down to the user experience.
+Or having a more transparency policy.
 If these companies provide a working product that fills the entertainment and security needs of consumers…

 …All while providing a smooth experience?
 Then we have our list.